 Candidates will be expected to not only assist with ongoing projects but will be encouraged to develop lab investigations of their own design and interest.

 The educational goals of the Spinal Surgery Fellowship Program are to:

-- Educate the fellows thoroughly in the decision-making process to understand both the ramifications and possible complications of treatment, rehabilitation or potential revision required to obtain an optimal result
+- Educate the fellow thoroughly in the decision-making process to understand the ramifications and possible complications of treatment, rehabilitation or potential revision required to obtain an optimal result

 - Provide an outpatient environment to teach and guide a fellow how to evaluate, manage and follow patients in an outpatient setting

 - Guide fellows to develop teaching skills by educating residents and medical students

 - Help fellows amplify research skills in clinical and laboratory settings, along with an active weekly spine conference and multidisciplinary didactic lectures presented every other Wednesday by fellows, developing a more analytical approach to problem-solving and critical literature review through the Monthly Journal Club

 - Familiarize the fellows with outcome tools and necessary programs to perform outcome research